Skip to main content

 Brianna Newton

-Brianna Newton (she/her) is a first-generation student majoring in Cognitive Behavioral Neuroscience at Sixth College.
+Brianna Newton (she/her) is a second-generation student majoring in Cognitive Behavioral Neuroscience at Sixth College.
 As a first-generation student driven by curiosity of the unknown, Brianna firmly believes in carving your own path, as she was one of the first in her school to graduate early with both a high school diploma and an Associate's Degree in Psychology.
 She came from a family of street vendors and to avoid work, she frequently engrossed herself in literature.
 However, Brianna is no stranger to hard work as her family's business often requires her to work twelve-hour days.
 Her desire to pursue post-secondary education sprouted from her experiences of working at college campuses, including UCSD Triton Days.
 In her free time, she enjoys crocheting custom hats and toys by creating her own designs.
 Other hobbies include music, where she would volunteer to provide free music lessons to children who could afford private lessons.
 Brianna is excited to push the boundaries of STEM by representing her community and paying it forward to help other first-generation children who work as street vendors succeed in education and beyond.

 • Amy P. Nguyen